devanshuraj2050/Academic-Subject-Performance-Sheet/README.md

 ## 🎯 Outcome

-At the end, I had a clean, colorful, and fully-automated report card that clearly shows how each student is performing, both in numbers and visually.
-It's simple but really effective.
+The final output is a clean, visually appealing, and fully automated report card that provides a clear understanding of student performance both numerically and graphically.

 ---

-## 📁 Files in this Project
+## 📁 Files in this GitHub Repository

-- `Academic_Subject_Performance_Sheet.xlsx` – The main Excel report
+- `Academic_Subject_Performance_Sheet.xlsx` – The main Excel file
-- `Presentation.pptx` – My project presentation with explanation and screenshots
+- `README.md` – This documentation file

+> ⚠️ **Note:** The project presentation has been submitted separately on the HCL GUVI platform in **PDF format** as per the submission requirements.

 ---